-Substantially all of our full-time employees with at least 90 days of service are eligible to be enrolled in our company-sponsored retirement savings plan which include features under Section 401(k) of the Internal Revenue Code of 1986 and provides for matching and discretionary contributions by the Company.
-The Company matched 50.0% of the first 5.0% of the participants' contribution.
+Substantially all of our full-time employees with at least 90 days of service are eligible to be enrolled in our company-sponsored retirement savings plan which includes features under Section 401(k) of the Internal Revenue Code of 1986 and provides for matching and discretionary contributions by the Company.
+The Company matched 50.0% of the first 5.0% of the participants' contribution during 2024.
 Matching contributions vest over the first five years of employment.
-Company contributions to the plan were \$1.6 million, \$1.4 million and \$1.2 million for the years ended December 31, 2023, 2022 and 2021, respectively.
+Company contributions to the plan were \$1.8 million, \$1.6 million, and \$1.4 million for the years ended December 31, 2024, 2023 and 2022, respectively.